RichieOrito/Portfolio/README.md

 ## Technology Used
 * HTML - which was used to build the structure of the pages.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - which was used to style the pages incuding the left aside navigation bar.

-*figma-which was used to design the prototype of the UI
+* figma-which was used to design the prototype of the UI.

 ## Reference
 * LMS
+* FreecodeCamp
+* MDN Docs
+* Youtube

 [Go Back to the top](#portfolio)